 Develop a recycling plan.
 Educate employees about what can and can’t be recycled.
 Set collection goals to help you evaluate the plan’s success.
 Consider expanding collections beyond what LEED requires–for example, businesses generate a lot of electronic waste so make it easy for workers to recycle old equipment.

-To be fair you won’t earn many points by putting out a couple of bins for recycling, but when it is part of a larger plan those extra points might just push you to a new certification level.
+To be fair, you won’t earn many points by simply putting out a couple of bins for recycling.
+However, when it is part of a larger plan for how to earn LEED points, those extra points might just push you to a new certification level.